jonascarpay/alloy/README.md

     - requires strings
   - [ ] literal conversions
   - [ ] type holes
-  - [ ] function naming and deduplication
-    - ideally `let someFn = [..]: {..}` would actually get the `someFn` symbol, but that might become tricky if it's behind a ct argument
-    - Zig has memoization, but our functions can come from weirder places, and can be anonymous
-    - maybe we perform a pass before evaluation where we find every function expression and name it after it's place in the expression
-      - if it's behind arguments, include the applied arguments in the function name
-    - the easy way out would be hashing function definitions
   - [ ] comptime stack traces
   - [ ] `builtins.error`
     - strings
-  - [ ] black holes
   - [ ] negative lit
   - [ ] proper keyword parsing
     - [x] currently `truee` parses to `true e`